Zack Cahill’s week-long taster of Cambodia reveals gruesome stories of a recent past, but also a majestic and magical ancient history.

 Sita is an enrapturing, animated guide.
 Tell a Cambodian you like something – a bridge, a temple – they will always say thank you.
 It sounds like a small thing, but that doesn’t happen when you tell a Brit you like Buckingham Palace or praise the Grand Canyon to an American.
 They may recognise the beauty of the monument, but won’t feel the same personal pride.
 It’s a difference of ownership.

-“Through here is statue of Garuda, the animal form of Shiva,” he says, leading me through collapsing corridors, up uneven steps.
+“Through here is a statue of Garuda, the animal form of Shiva,” he says, leading me through collapsing corridors, up uneven steps.
 “Along here are carvings of the ancient way of life, see them practicing with swords and shields?
-And through here…” he points to dark, mysterious doorway.
-“Look through to other side.
+And through here…” he points to a dark, mysterious doorway.
+“Look through to the other side.
 I only discovered this three years ago.”
 I lean in, peering into the darkness.
 “There’s a tree that looks like a human butt.”

 Some famous places crumble beneath the weight of expectation.
 Angkor Wat doesn’t.
 You can read about it and look at pictures, but when you see it for yourself you will be struck silent.
 A 400-acre city rising in layers toward a central mountain-temple; earthy colours; barnacled and filigreed with elaborate flourishes on every surface.

 A bas-relief sculpture runs the entire length of one level depicting an epic battle between gods and demons.
 I imagine children back then poring over it, relishing the crazy tale like a 12th-century version of Star Wars.